harichandana-yeluri/bitsom_ba_25071769-fleximart-data-architecture/part2-nosql/nosql_analysis.md

 Customer reviews represent a one-to-many relationship, where each product can have multiple reviews.
 In a relational database, this requires:
 - A separate Reviews table
 - Foreign key relationships linking reviews to products
-- Multiple joins to retrieve product details along with their reviews This approach introduces the following issues:
+- Multiple joins to retrieve product details along with their reviews<br>
+This approach introduces the following issues:
 - Increased query complexity due to joins
 - Performance overhead when retrieving deeply related data